openstack/rally/doc/specs/implemented/consistent_resource_names.rst

 Random names are generated from a fairly limited set of digits and ASCII letters.
-This should be configurable by each plugin, along with all other parts of the random name, in order to support benchmarking systems other than OpenStack, which may have different naming restrictions.
+This should be configurable by each plugin, along with all other parts of the random name, in order to support testing systems other than OpenStack, which may have different naming restrictions.